vector-charts/vector-charts-docs/content/_index.md

     parent: "getting_started"
 ---

-Welcome!

-VectorCharts is a web API for rendering Nautical Charts in web applications.
+The Vector Charts API provides Nautical Charts as tiles for display in web maps.

-Vector Charts uses Mapbox Vector Tiles technology to render beautiful, high resolution nautical chart data.

-To get started, follow these links or the quickstart guide:
+## Quick Start Guide

-## 1. Create an Account
+### 1. Create an Account

-## 2. Create a Token
+### 2. Create a Token

 Create a token in your dashboard.

-## 3. Add VectorCharts to your App
+### 3. Add VectorCharts to your App

 Use the vector URL in your client: